shineli1984/flatMap-and-beyond/README.md

 given f and g both return a value inside some context that unit produce.
 ```

 Head spinning?
-Let's take a break and find out why monads have these three laws.
+Let's take a break and find out why monads have these three laws in my next post.